iechor/docs/content/desktop/use-desktop/builds.md

 the build.
 Resources listed here include:

 - Container images used during the build
-- Git repositories included using the `ADD` Dockerfile instruction
+- Git repositories included using the `ADD` iEchorfile instruction
-- Remote HTTPS resources included using the `ADD` Dockerfile instruction
+- Remote HTTPS resources included using the `ADD` iEchorfile instruction

 ### Arguments, secrets, and other parameters